EarthAsylum/eacSoftwareRegistry-distribution-sdk/readme.txt

 The Software Registry Distribution SDK is used to generate a custom PHP package that you can include in your software project to register your product with your registration server and manage that registration.

-_A custom version of this "readme.txt" file is included in the generated SDK package._
+_A custom version of this document is included in the generated SDK package._

 The SDK provides most of the PHP code you will need to implement the Application Program Interface with your Software Registration Server.